Miocic retains heavyweight crown with decision over Cormier

 “Great performance to both guys. … Congrats to Stipe on the performance.
 See you soon,” Ngannou tweeted.

-Jon Jones, the reigning UFC light heavyweight champion, tried to stir the pot on social media by throwing his name into the pot for a fight with Miocic.
+Jon Jones, the reigning UFC light heavyweight champion, tried to stir the pot on social media by teasing a challenge to Miocic.

 “Heavyweight world championships I will be seeing you real soon.
 Victorious,” Jones tweeted.